joelouthan/theologic.us/content/posts/family-devos-mark/2012-08-04-devotions-mark-1-9-11-jesus-is-god.md

 ## The Text

+>Mark 1:9-11 (CSB) He proclaimed, “One who is more powerful than I am is coming after me.
+I am not worthy to stoop down and untie the strap of his sandals.
+I baptize you with water, but he will baptize you with the Holy Spirit.”
+>
->Mark 1:9-11 In those days Jesus came from Nazareth of Galilee and was baptized by John in the Jordan.
-And when he came up out of the water, immediately he saw the heavens being torn open and the Spirit descending on him like a dove.
-And a voice came from heaven, “You are my beloved Son; with you I am well pleased.”
+>In those days Jesus came from Nazareth in Galilee and was baptized in the Jordan by John.
+As soon as he came up out of the water, he saw the heavens being torn open and the Spirit descending on him like a dove.
+And a voice came from heaven: “You are my beloved Son; with you I am well-pleased.”

 ## The Devotion